 Recently, I was wondering why Where To? on iPhone X didn’t show the activity indicator in the status bar while it was fetching places from the network.
 I discovered that iPhone X actually doesn’t display the system network activity indicator.
 Apple writes in the Human Interface Guidelines:

-On all devices except iPhone X, a network activity indicator spins in the status bar at the top of the screen as networking occurs.
+On devices without edge-to-edge displays, a network activity indicator spins in the status bar at the top of the screen as networking occurs.

-So the iPhone X simply doesn’t show the network activity indicator at all.
-While I consider this a bug and submitted a Radar (🐞 UIActivityIndicatorView should be shown on iPhone X) for it, I needed a solution.
+So the iPhone X, iPhone XS and XR simply don’t show the network activity indicator at all.
+While I consider this a bug and submitted a Radar (?
+UIActivityIndicatorView should be shown on iPhone X) for it, I needed a solution.

 I remembered that in an early beta of the iPhone X Simulator, I saw a K.I.T.T. scanner-style indicator with a linear gradient that was placed above or below the status bar items:

 So I decided to implement this kind of indicator.
 It’s placed in the right “ear”, above the status bar icons.
-It’s convenient to use by simply “fixing” the existing network activity indicator on iPhone X. So apps using the network activity indicator continue to work as usual but also display the indicator on iPhone X. In addition, it can also be used as a standalone indicator view and tinted with a custom color.
+It’s convenient to use by simply “fixing” the existing network activity indicator on iPhone X/XS/XR.
+So apps using the network activity indicator continue to work as usual but also display the indicator on iPhone models with a notch.
+In addition, it can also be used as a standalone indicator view and tinted with a custom color.